-Cultural heritage items, from presidential letters and great works of art to community archives and endangered languages.
+Our cultural heritage lives in many forms, from presidential letters and great works of art to community archives and endangered languages.
 It is also vulnerable and requires protection from natural and man-made disasters as well as simple decay over time.
 Since the National Endowment for the Humanities was established, the agency has worked to ensure that our cultural heritage is both accessible now and preserved for future generations.

-A 2004 survey, commissioned by the Institute for Museum and Library Services found that 80% of collecting institutions in the United States lacked a written emergency plan for their collections, putting billions of items at risk.
-Half of U.S. institutions lacked a long-term preservation plan for their collections.
-More than 820 items held by collecting institutions were described as in need or in “urgent need” of preservation care.
-In response, the NEH has prioritized the education and training of cultural institution staff in preservation care and emergency planning, a follow-up survey in 2014 found some improvement: 42% of institutions reported having an emergency plan, and 27% a written preservation plan.
+A 2004 survey, commissioned by the Institute for Museum and Library Services, found that only 20% of collecting institutions in the United States had an emergency/disaster plan for their collections, and over 90% lacked a written long-term preservation plan.
+Thanks to efforts by the NEH and other agencies to prioritize the education and training of cultural institution staff in preservation care and emergency planning, a follow-up survey in 2014 found some improvement: 42% of institutions reported having an emergency plan, and 27% a written preservation plan.

-The NEH supports professional networks in areas prone to disaster, establishing the infrastructure necessary for effective disaster response.
-With the Foundation of the American Institute for Conservation (FAIC), the NEH supports the Alliance for Response: 28 community networks, from Seattle to the Mississippi Gulf Coast, that build cooperative partnerships and ensure that vulnerable regions are prepared for disasters before they happen.
-The Texas Alliance for Response (TX-CERA) was instrumental in Houston’s recovery following Hurricane Harvey in 2017—and then traveled to Florida to support cultural institutions affected by Hurricanes Maria and Irma.
+The NEH also supports professional networks in areas prone to disaster, establishing the infrastructure necessary for effective disaster response.
+With the Foundation of the American Institute for Conservation (FAIC), the NEH supports the Alliance for Response: 32 community networks, from Seattle to the Mississippi Gulf Coast, that build cooperative partnerships and ensure that vulnerable regions are prepared for disasters before they happen.

 of collecting institutions lacked a formal preservation plan, according to a 2014 survey.

 of 216 languages spoken in the US are endangered